lawarner/aft/README.md

 ### Short

-A rethink of ipctest whose original goal was UI abstraction.
-During implementation I realized that almost all of the components could be similarly abstracted, thus making the tool usable is many more situations.
+This project is a rethink of ipctest (a previous testing tool project) whose original goal was UI abstraction.
+While implementing ipctest I realized that almost all of the other components could be similarly abstracted, thus making the tool much more useful.
+This project also draws from previous testing tools that I have written in C++ and one in Java.

 ### Long